The Track Planner

 BIO

 With the advent of DCC, designing model railroads that operate prototypically has been my main focus.
 Most of my designs incorporate prototypical operations.
-Whether, I'm designing a small shelf layout or a four level museum layout: prototypical operations is always the focal point.
+Whether, I'm designing a small shelf layout or a four level museum layout: operations is always the focal point.

 The Late Allen McClelland and the V & O

 Most track planning and design professionals consider John Armstrong "the dean of track planners".
-Anyone remotely interested in track planning and design, has seen or heard of John's famous "Givens & Druthers" questionnaire, which my questionnaire is based on.
+Anyone remotely interested in track planning and design, has seen or heard of John's famous "Givens & Druthers" questionnaire, which my questionnaire is loosely based on.

 While John certainly deserves the title "the dean " and has impacted my design philosophy.
 The late Allen McClelland's Virginian & Ohio layout has had the most influence on me.
-When the name Allen McClelland is mentioned to young model railroaders or newbies, I get a blank stare or am asked "Who?"
+When I mention the name Allen McClelland to the young model railroader or newbie, I get a blank stare or asked "Who?"

 "Good Enough"...
 Allen was not a big fan of having expensive brass engines or craftsman quality structures on his layout, even though he was fully capable of building craftsman quality structures.
 Many of the structures on the V&O used black card stock for rear walls!
 Allen's theory "if you can't see it, don't model it."